frogfrogforg/c0llage/docs/setup.md

 $ npm install
 ```

+you *should* only need to do this once.

 ## server [↑](#table-of-contents)

-in the project directory, start the dev server.
+once installed, in the project directory you can start the dev server like so:

 ```sh
 $ npm start
 ```

-then you should be able to view [the site](http://localhost:8888).
+you should then be able to view the site [here](http://localhost:8888).

 ## macos [↑](#table-of-contents)

-on mac, it's easiest if you have [homebrew](https://brew.sh). if you don't, you can install it like so:
+on mac, installation is easier if you have [homebrew](https://brew.sh). if you don't, you can install it like so:

 ```sh
 $ /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```

-then, install node:
+then, use homebrew to install node:

 ```sh
 $ brew install node
 ```

-now you can hop back to the shared [setup](#setup)
+now hop back to the shared [install instructions](#install)

 ## windows [↑](#table-of-contents)

-on windows, it's easiest if you install [chocolatey](https://chocolatey.org/install#individual). search for "powershell", right-click and select "run as administrator". the linked instructions are a little too complex to copy here. but the "individual" section have what you need.
+on windows, installation is easier if you have [chocolatey](https://chocolatey.org/install#individual). the instructions are a little too complex to copy here. but the "individual" section has what you need. you'll need to run them in an administrator powershell. search for "powershell", right-click the icon, and select "run as administrator".

-then, still in an administrator powershell, install git:
+then, still in an administrator powershell, use choco to install git:

 ```sh
 $ choco install git
 ```

-this will install a new shell, "git bash", that is the good one. open "git bash" and close powershell forever. now, install node:
+this command installs a *new* shell, "git bash", more powerful than powershell. open "git bash" and close powershell forever. now in git bash, use choco to install node:

 ```sh
 $ choco install nodejs
 ```

-lastly, you also need to enable `developer mode`. search for "developer settings", and it should be the first toggle. congrats, now you are a developer.
+**lastly**, you also need to enable `developer mode`. search for "developer settings"; it should be the first toggle on that settings screen. congratulations, developer!

-now you can hop back to the shared [setup](#setup).
+now hop back to the shared [install instructions](#install).